tudelft3d/website/opendata/noise3d/en.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTooIsoh8wN8nbd_xv4YOgo0blfdm7dSG4NSpIvgL5meQ4yz4YiL1n3TGjvdpJea20x1e6r-E0woeDc/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+### Heights of the terrain
+For the representation of the height, we use the BGT and AHN as basis.
+The resulting 3D lines that do not signifcantly contribute to the terrain have been removed.
+We also added height lines in case a height-difference was detected in AHN but not respresented by the BGT information.

+### Groundtypes with noise characteristcs
+Also for modelling noise-reflection and -absortpion values, we use the BGT as basis.
+Neighbouring polygons with same values have been aggregated, small areas have been eliminated and boundaries have been simplified.

 ### Downloads

 For the sample area we prepared the following data sets: